Etx17/test_cardiologs/README.md

 ### Test

-Coverage is minimal given the time given.
-I thought testing the core feature of analysis was the most important ones.
-With more time, I could have gone deeper and test my validator, controllers and models as well.
+Given the time constraints, coverage was limited, so I focused on testing the core analysis feature, which seemed most critical.
+With additional time, I would have expanded testing to include validators, controllers, and models as well.